-- How much time are we going to be in a city?
+How much time are we going to be in a city and sightseeing?

-- What attractions, included on the card, do we want to see?
+What attractions that are included on the card do we want to see?

-- How long will it, realistically, take for us to see and do everything?
+How long will it realistically take for us to see and do everything we want?

 Do We Purchase the Add-On Travelcard?

-- The Travelcard is valid only for the number of days the London Pass is valid for.
-For example, if you purchase the six-day city pass, the Travelcard will only be valid for six days.
+The Travelcard is valid only for the number of days the London Pass is valid for.
+For example, if you purchase the six-day London Pass, the Travelcard will only be valid for the same six days.
 We were spending several weeks in London and would be traveling by public transportation before and after our sightseeing adventures.
 So again, this didn’t work for us.

 The London Pass App!

-We’ve used city passes in many different cities (Orlando, Chicago, Miami, Oahu, San Diego, Washington DC, Dublin, Amsterdam) and there hasn’t been a single time we’ve regretted it.
-Our purchase of the card has always led to great savings as well as a great time exploring the city.
-The cards include many of the major experiences in the city, plus many smaller ones, making the time sightseeing a well-rounded and thorough experience.
-The London Pass gives access to over 60 attractions, including some of the major London sights and experiences.
+We’ve used city passes in many different cities (Orlando, Chicago, Miami, Oahu, San Diego, Washington DC, Dublin, Amsterdam) and there hasn’t been a single time we’ve regretted it!
+Our purchase of city passes has always led to great savings as well as a great time exploring the city!

-We never once had a problem using the card at attractions and everyone knew exactly how to scan and process the card.
-With the cards we avoid the hassle of pulling out methods of payment and purchasing tickets, which usually saves time.
-We weren’t treated differently, or poorly for having the passes.
-In fact, there are a few attractions on the card that give you access to a shorter line, like a fast track ticket.
+We never once had a problem using our London Passes at attractions and everyone knew exactly how to scan and process the card.
+With the passes we avoided the hassle of pulling out methods of payment at ticket counters, which usually saves time.
+Plus, we weren’t treated differently or poorly for having the passes.
+In fact, there are a few attractions on the card that give you access to a shorter line, like a fast track ticket!

-We packed our days with things to do, since the more things you do with the card, the more savings you get from the card.
-In 10 days we saw 41 attractions, museums and experiences on the card.
-We sightsee with vigor, so each day was usually 8-13 miles of walking, and over 10 hours long.
-This may not be the average tourists’ pace, but hey, Screw the Average!
-In those 10-days we also mixed in things that don’t have a fee, like neighborhoods, architecture, sculptures and statues.
+In those 10 days we also mixed in things that don’t have entry fees, like neighborhoods, architecture, sculptures, and statues.
 We also did the five attractions on the London Explorer Pass (London Eye, Madame Tussauds, SEA LIFE Aquarium, The London Dungeon, and St Paul’s Cathedral).